se-edu/se-book/common/definitions.md

 <div id="def-testing">

-**Testing**: Testing is operating a system or component under specified conditions, observing or recording the results, and making an evaluation of some aspect of the system or component.  –- source: IEEE
+**Testing**: Operating a system or component under specified conditions, observing or recording the results, and making an evaluation of some aspect of the system or component.  –- source: IEEE

 </div>